-We have adopted a Puget Sound Community Pledge to affirm our commitments to protecting ourselves, each other, and our campus, and to establish expectations and standards for keeping the university community safe during this public health crisis.
+We have adopted a Puget Sound Community Pledge to affirm our commitments to protecting ourselves, each other, and our campus and establishing expectations and standards for keeping the university community safe during this public health crisis.
 All members of the university community are expected to follow this pledge, whether on campus or off.

-The pledge will be available on a variety of platforms in order to make it visible to everyone—even non-campus members—and affirm our individual and shared commitments to care and responsibility during this time.
-We will incorporate the pledge into our daily screening tool and post it around campus as a reminder of our shared goals and obligations.
-Please review the pledge, as it will guide certain conduct expectations for the fall, consistent with our Return to Work on Campus guide and other COVID-19 related university protocols that have been adopted.
+The pledge will be available on various platforms to make it visible to everyone—even non-campus members—and affirm our individual and shared commitments to care and responsibility during this time.
+We will incorporate the pledge into our daily screening tool and post it around campus to remind our shared goals and obligations.
+Please review the pledge, as it will guide certain conduct expectations for the fall, consistent with our Return to Work on Campus guide and other COVID-19 related university protocols adopted.

 Again, we are excited to welcome our community home to Puget Sound—remotely and on-campus.
 Please join us in taking the pledge now.